andrewoma/dexx/README.md

 #### Overview

-The diagram below shows dexx's class hierarchy (interfaces are in blue and concrete implementations are in blue).
+The diagram below shows dexx's class hierarchy (interfaces are in blue and concrete implementations are in green).

 ![dexx collections overview](/docs/dexxcollections.png "dexx collections overview")